 John McLaughlin Architects is a practice that is putting architecture in a wider and international context – from their role as co-curator and co-commissioner of the Venice Architecture Biennale to architecture, education and master-planning.
 There is confidence in working at a range of scales and across various disciplines, while maintaining a focus on craftsmanship, details and materials.
 This is not only a new practice but a studio that demonstrates a new way of practicing in architecture.

 Founded in 2010, John McLaughlin Architects is a design focused award winning studio based in Dublin.
-We design masterplans, landscapes, buildings, houses, workplaces, public art and exhibitions, including conservation of existing buildings.
+We design masterplans, landscapes, buildings, houses, workplaces, public art and exhibitions, including the conservation of existing buildings.
 Combining openness with precise attention to detail, our work is attuned to how people experience and use their built environment.

 Our approach is collaborative, and all members of the team bring unique skills and expertise to create a rich design conversation.
 The team holds expertise in architecture, interior design, masterplanning, art, landscape and conservation.
 We also have shared interests in teaching, writing and research.
 Prior to establishing the practice, John was director of architecture with the Dublin Docklands Authority where he was responsible for the design many of the public spaces in the docklands including the Grand Canal Harbour District.